auntyellow/math/desargues.md

 ### Notes

 1. Here we use the diagram from [Cut the Knot](https://www.cut-the-knot.org/Curriculum/Geometry/Desargues.shtml).
-2. These complicated results can be solved by SymPy [here](projective/desargues1.py).
+2. This complicated result can be solved by SymPy [here](projective/desargues1.py).
 3. This complicated result can be solved by SymPy [here](projective/desargues2.py).